Maurice Cass

+Early life

 Born in Vilna, Russian Empire (modern day Vilnius, Lithuania) he moved to America at six years of age.
 When he was 17, he toured the southern United States with a repertory company.

+Career

 His slight build, frizzy hair and pince-nez glasses cast him as the "absent minded professor" or eccentric scientist type in many of his films, such as the character who discovers the element kryptonite in Adventures of Superman.

-He is best remembered for his role as Professor Newton in the 1954 TV science fiction show Rocky Jones, Space Ranger, which later was produced as a filmManhunt in Space.
+He is best remembered for his role as Professor Newton in the 1954 TV science fiction show Rocky Jones, Space Ranger, which later was produced as a film Manhunt in Space.

 Cass's Broadway credits included The Sky's the Limit (1934), Broadway Boy (1932), Wild Waves (1932), Wonder Boy (1931), Overture (1930), The Violet and One, Two, Three (1930), The Novice and the Duke (1929), The Broken Chain (1929), and Faust (1928).

+Personal life

+He married Fay Elaine Geffen in 1910.

+Death

-He died of a heart attack at age 69 while the Rocky Jones show was still in production; his Professor Newton character was replaced by a new character, Professor Mayberry.
+He died of a heart attack at age 69, he is interred in Forest Lawn Memorial Park (Glendale) in Glendale, California.